XiangmingKA/academic-kickstart4/content/project/Efficient Volumetric Fog in URP/index.md

 # Project summary to display on homepage.
 summary = """
 Efficient froxel-based volumetric fog render feature in Unity URP.
-I was responsible to built the custom render feature and compute shaders.
+I was responsible to build the custom render feature and compute shaders.
  """

 image_preview = "img/overview.png"